 - Distinguishing Features

 - Tank Mate Compatibility

-- Video: A Close Look at the Celestial Eye Goldfish
+- Video: A Look at the Celestial Eye Goldfish

 - Final Thoughts

-The most noticeable trait of celestial eye goldfish is their eyes which sit mounted on the sides of their heads and face upwards.
+Their most noticeable trait is their eyes which sit mounted on the sides of their heads and face upwards.

 However, that’s not their only distinguishing feature.
 These fish have double anal and caudal fins and lack dorsal fins altogether, giving them a slightly droopy look.
 While their bodies are relatively short and stubby, they’re not as dramatically rounded as some other fancy goldfish.

 It’s worth noting their distinctive upward-facing eyes take a while to develop.
 Celestial eye goldfish are born with their eyes in the normal position, and they gradually move into place over the span of about six months.